Giriprasad013-git/modern-blog/DEPLOYMENT.md

 # Deployment Guide

-This document provides instructions for deploying the Modern Blog application using GitHub Actions and Hostinger.
+This document provides instructions for deploying the Fast and Facts blog application using GitHub Actions and Hostinger.

 ## Setting Up GitHub Repository